RobinBoers/libnindo/README.md

 # Nindo

-Feature complete rewrite of [Nindo](https://github.com/RobinBoers/Nindo) in Elixir using Phoenix for the web version and PostgreSQL for the backend.
+A 90% feature complete rewrite of [Nindo](https://github.com/RobinBoers/Nindo) in Elixir using Phoenix for the web version and Ecto + PostgreSQL for the backend.

-## Clients
+## Features

+- Encrypted passwords
+- Friends
+- Posts with images
+- Likes
-- **NindoWeb:**
+- Comments
-web version of Nindo, similar to the original

-- **NindoCLI:**
+- DMs
-text-based commandline application to use Nindo.